-This is a shielded cable for good noise immunity to connect the driver and scanner.
+This is a shielded cable for good noise immunity to connect the driver and host controller.
 The ground wire useful to grounding is extracted from both ends of the cable.
-The EMC measures are conducted using our I/O signal cable.
+The EMC testing is conducted using our I/O signal cable.